xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 - Map test cases between Katalon Studio and ADO.
 - In ADO, you can send and view Test Results of both Test Suites and Test Cases executed in Katalon Studio.
-- In Katalon Studio, you can query Test Runs of ADO in [Dynamic Test Suite](https://docs.katalon.com/katalon-studio/docs/dynamic-test-suite.html).

 **Prerequisite**

 - An active Katalon Studio Enterprise license.

-## Enable the intergration and Authenticate
+### Enable the Intergration and Authenticate Azure DevOps Organization

 You need to enable ADO integration and authenticate to your Azure DevOps Organization to retrieve and map test artifacts between two systems and submit test results to ADO.
 Do as follow: